crachecode/Botphobic/README.md

 ## Requirements

-_Encrypted timestamp_ functionality requires OpenSSL installed on the server.
+_Encrypted timestamp_ test requires OpenSSL installed on the server.

 Botphobic has been tested on FluxBB 1.5.10 with PHP 5.5 and PHP 7.0.